London Drum

 3. Leave the train at Whitechapel

-Number of tube stops: 6 · Journey time: Approx 23 mins
+Number of stops: 6 · Journey time: Approx 23 mins

 Stations on the route: Heron Quays ➜ Canary Wharf ➜ West India Quay ➜ Westferry ➜ Limehouse ➜ Shadwell [change train] Shadwell ➜ Whitechapel

-Strikes and closures on the DLR and London Overground
+Closures on the DLR and London Overground line

 Alternative routes include Heron Quays to Aldgate East, Heron Quays to Stepney Green and Heron Quays to Bethnal Green

-Changing tube line at Shadwell – You must use stairs when changing between the DLR and London Overground platforms
+Changing trains at Shadwell – You must use stairs when changing between the DLR and London Overground platforms

-The journey from Whitechapel to Heron Quays is in fare zone 2 and you’ll have to use the London Overground and DLR tube lines, changing trains at Shadwell
+This journey is in zone 2 and you’ll have to use the London Overground and DLR lines, changing trains at Shadwell

 1. From Whitechapel take the London Overground